zephyrproject-rtos/zephyr/boards/xtensa/intel_s1000_crb/doc/index.rst

 have a registered account at https://tensilicatools.com.

-The toolchain installer and the core configuration can be downloaded by following the links at `Tensillica Tools for Sue Creek`_
+The toolchain installer and the core configuration can be downloaded by following the links at `Tensilica Tools for Sue Creek`_

 Select version RF-2016.4 and download the archive.
-The archive contains the installer "Xplorer-6.0.4-linux-installer.bin" and the core configuration "X6H3SUE_2016_4".
+The archive contains two files:

+- Installer: :file:`Xplorer-6.0.4-linux-installer.bin` and
+- Core configuration
+  :file:`2018-05-15_5afafc055d3f4_X6H3SUE_2016_4_linux_redist.tgz`

 For JTAG based debugging, download the XOCD package as well.

-A node locked license key can also be generated from the tensilicatools.com portal.
+A node locked license key can also be generated from the `SDK portal`_.

 Set up build environment
 ========================